-The VETS OFFICE is located in Cloud Hall, room 333.
-The Veterans Resource Center is located next door in Cloud Hall, room 332.
-Please go to the college website at www.ccsf.edu for more information about Veterans Services.
+The Veterans Services Office is located in Cloud Hall, Room 333.
+The Veterans Resource Center is located next door in Cloud Hall, Room 332.
+Please go to the college website at www.ccsf.edu/veterans for more information about Veterans Services.